Zamorin: Etymology

 The Zamorins used the title Punturakkon or Punthurakon (Victor/Lord of Punthura?) in inscriptions from c.
 1100, in palace records known as the Granthavaris, and in official treaties with the English and the Dutch.
 No records indicate the actual personal name of the ruler.
 Punthura may be the place of their origin, or a battle-field, or a port of great fame.
 The title "Kunnalakkon" ("Lord of Hills and Waves") and its Sanskrit form "Shailabdhishvara" are mostly found in later literary works (such as Manipravalam and Sanskrit poems).

 Seats of power

 Thrikkavil Kovilakam in Ponnani served as a second home for the Zamorins of Calicut.
-Other secondary seats of the Zamorin of Calicut, all established at much later time, were Trichur (Thrissur) and Cranganore (Kodungallur).
+Other secondary seats of the Zamorin of Calicut, all established at a much later time, were Trichur (Thrissur) and Cranganore (Kodungallur).
+The 147th Samoothiri Raja, Sree Manavedan Raja, who was married to Bharathy Thamburatty from Nilambur Kovilakam, became the last Zamorin in the dynasty's 682 year history to hold power over the Guruvayur Temple.

 The chief Kerala ports under control of the Zamorins in the late 15th century were Panthalayini Kollam, and Calicut.
-The Zamorin of Calicut derived greater part of his revenues by taxing the spice trade through his ports.
+The Zamorin of Calicut derived a greater part of his revenues by taxing the spice trade through his ports.
 Smaller ports in the kingdom were Puthuppattanam (Kottakkal), Parappanangadi, Tanur (Tanore), Ponnani (Ponani), Chetuva (Chetwai) and Kodungallur (Cranganore).
 The port of Beypore served as a ship building center.